Overcoming Presbyopia: Effective Eye Exercises for Improved Visual Function

 Presbyopia can be treated with glasses, contact lenses, or a new drop that provides clear vision by reducing your pupil size, called Vuity

-Additionally at our optometry clinic in Manhattan, we often recommend a unique solution: eye exercises to increase the eyes' flexibility.
+Some eye doctors also recommend a unique solution: eye exercises to increase the eyes' flexibility.
 Although we may be fighting a natural decline in our eyesight, recent studies have shown that our vision remains adaptable even beyond 43-44 years old, allowing for functional improvements in vision if approached correctly.

 This approach has proven to be effective in improving vision well beyond the typical age of onset for presbyopia.
 With these exercises, we can potentially slow down or even reverse the effects of age-related vision loss.